triggerdotdev/trigger.dev/CONTRIBUTING.md

 4. Paste the magic link shown in your terminal into your browser to login.

 ## Add sample jobs
-The [examples/jobs-starter](./examples/jobs-starter/) defines simple jobs you can get started with.
+The [examples/jobs-starter](./examples/jobs-starter/) project defines simple jobs you can get started with.

 1. `cd` into `examples/jobs-starter`
 2. Create a `.env.local` file with the following content, replacing `[TRIGGER_DEV_API_KEY]` with an actual key: